nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 `AddContactParser` .

 The user input will be parsed by `EditContactParser` methods `getIndexToStore` and `parseContactDetails` to obtain a String array with the details to be edited.
-The sequence diagram below shows how the String array is obtained.
+The user input will also be parsed by the [`IndexParser`](#IndexParser) to obtain the contact index, which identifies the contact in the contact list to be edited.The sequence diagram below shows how the String array is obtained.

 ![Edit Sequence Diagram](images/EditContactParserSequenceDiagram.png)